material-motion/material-motion/specifications/runtime.md

     var startActivity = function(name)
     var endActivity = function(name)

-When an Actor calls these methods, the provided name should be scoped to the Actor instance, not globally to the Motion Runtime.
+When an Actor calls these methods, the provided name should be scoped to that Actor instance, not globally to the Motion Runtime.

 For example, an Actor might have a gesture handler that looks like this: